When you've completed your enrolment and have been given your University ID card, here's what to do next.

 Get to know our key student services

-The Support Desk is the place to go for information and advice on any of the following subjects:
+The centre is the place to go for information and advice on the following:

 You can book appointments online for some services using Engage – just log in to Engage to book.